udvale/vpds-rec-backend/README.md

 # VPDS Component Suggestion API (Backend)

-This is the backend API for the **VPDS Component Suggestion Tool**, that allows users to input a natural language description (like _"login form with email input and submit button"_) and receive TSX code snippets using **Visa's Product Design System (VPDS)** components.
+The backend API for the **VPDS Component Suggestion Tool**, that allows users to input a natural language description and receive TSX code snippet.
 The backend interprets user intent and suggests appropriate component code by either:
 - Looking it up from a cached dataset (csv file) (for known patterns)
 - Or generating the result by combining known VPDS components